d-feng/Scientist/README.md

 Join and be part of a movement that believes **AI is not just a tool but a catalyst for scientific discovery and a force for good**.

+## 📜 Project Overview

+This repository includes scripts designed to integrate AI-driven hypothesis generation into biomedical research.
+Below is an introduction to each script:

+### 1️⃣ `cosci.py`
+**Purpose:** This script demonstrates how to use `langgraph` for hypothesis generation in drug repurposing.
+It provides an example of leveraging structured AI reasoning to identify potential new uses for existing drugs.

+**Key Features:**
+✅ Implements `langgraph` to drive automated hypothesis generation
+✅ Applies rationales through prompts
+✅ Aims to evaluate the power of LLM X Agent

+**Usage:**
+Use Notebook